The 7 Best Bitcoin Wallets of 2019

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 Bitcoin has taken the world by storm, offering a currency alternative to the government-backed currencies we all know from daily use.
-Proponents argue that the digital currencies are easier, safer and offer better privacy than traditional currencies.
-Because the value of a Bitcoin compared to the U.S. dollar and other currencies has skyrocketed over the last couple of years, it has shown up on some people’s radar as an investment opportunity as well.
+Proponents argue that the digital currencies are easier, safer, and offer better privacy than traditional currencies.
+Because the value of a Bitcoin compared to the U.S. dollar and other currencies has skyrocketed over the years, it has shown up on some people’s radar as an investment opportunity as well.

 Before you put a dollar into Bitcoin or any other cryptocurrency, it is important to understand the risks.
 Bitcoin could easily double in value over the next few years, but it could just as easily drop to near zero in value.
 Only put in what you can afford to lose because there is a chance you won’t get it back.
 If you understand the risks and you’re ready to move forward, any of these best Bitcoin wallets should have you covered.